utopia-foss/dantro/doc/data_io/transform.rst

 """""""""""""""""""""""""""""""""
 Let's have a brief look into how the ``operation`` argument is actually resolved and how the operation is then applied.

-This feature is not specific to the DAG, but the DAG uses the :py:mod:`~dantro.utils.data_ops` module, which implements a database of available operations and the :py:func:`~dantro.utils.data_ops.apply_operation` function to apply an operation.
+This feature is not specific to the DAG, but the DAG uses the :py:mod:`~dantro.data_ops` module, which implements a database of available operations and the :py:func:`~dantro.data_ops.apply.apply_operation` function to apply an operation.
 Basically, this is a thin wrapper around a function lookup and its invocation.

 For a full list of available data operations, see :ref:`here <data_ops_available>`.